QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 Tuning parameter values can be frustrating and time-consuming if a logical sequence is not followed.
 The idea is to tune parameters in the sequence in which they appear in the config file, keeping all "downstream" parameters as "open" or "unrestrictive" as possible.
-Here we summarize a tuning strategy in five steps.
+Here is a suggested tuning strategy:

 1. Turn off all post-processing steps.
-That is, set all post-processing booleans to false (OR comment out all post-processing keywords in the config file).
+That is, comment out all post-processing keywords/parameters AND set all post-processing booleans to false.
 2. Initially set all profile parameters so as to catch the maximum possible number of target calls/syllables.
     1. Set the array of decibel thresholds to cover the expected range of call amplitudes from minimum to maximum decibels.
     2. Set the minimum and maximum duration values to catch every target call by a wide margin.
 At this stage, do not